-Ultimate Guide To Setting New Year’s Intentions
+Ultimate Guide To Setting New Year’s Intentions17 min read

-The ultimate guide to setting new year’s intentions so that you can create more happiness, fulfillment, and success in the next year.
-If the traditional model of setting goals for the New Year has failed you or you’re looking to try a new approach to setting intentions for the New Year, this article outlines exactly what are New Year’s intentions, how are New Year’s Intentions different from New Year’s Resolutions or goals, and a simple 5 step process for how to set New Year’s intentions and achieve success.
+How to set new year’s intentions, actually stick to them, and create more happiness, fulfillment, and success in 2024.
+If the traditional model of setting goals for the New Year has failed you or you’re looking to try a new approach to setting intentions for the New Year, this article outlines exactly what are New Year’s intentions, how are New Year’s Intentions different from New Year’s Resolutions or goals, and a simple 5 step process for setting intentions for the new year.

 Related post: Why New Year’s Resolutions Don’t Work